 Creating Lasting Change in Your Life

-“Sometimes we’re worried about what change will look like for us and we become trapped in familiar behaviors and feelings,” says Dintaman.
+“Sometimes we’re worried about what change will look like for us.
+We become trapped in familiar behaviors and feelings,” says Ludwig.
 “But if you take a closer look at how you view things and how you feel, you can create a meaningful, lasting shift over time.”
-It’s really about allowing ourselves to be changed, she adds, and adjusting our perspective to a “transformative mindset.”
+It’s really about allowing ourselves to be changed, she adds, and adjusting our perspective to a transformative mindset.

-Evaluate your thoughts.
-At the outset of starting a new phase in your life, it’s helpful to take stock of what’s running through your head.
-“Are your thoughts supporting you in this transformation, or are they hindering you?” asks Dintaman.
-Helpful thinking is non-judgmental and understanding: I know I can feel happier if I communicate with my husband better.
-Less supportive thoughts include self-criticism you may think will spur you to take action: I am completely undesirable as long as I am overweight; who would love me?
+When you’re starting a new phase in your life, it’s helpful to take stock of what’s running through your head.
+“Are your thoughts supporting you in this transformation, or are they hindering you?” asks Ludwig.
+Helpful thinking is nonjudgmental and understanding: I know I can feel happier if I communicate with my spouse better.
+Less supportive thoughts include self-criticism you only think will spur you to take action: I am completely undesirable as long as I am overweight; who would love me?

-Nurture your spirituality.
-Along with being more aware of how your thoughts play a role, developing a stronger connection with something greater will also help prepare you for what’s ahead.
-“When we acknowledge that there’s something larger than ourselves that we can call on for support, it’s a wonderful thing,” Dintaman says.
-“Strengthening your faith—and trusting it—helps confirm you don’t have to face a change alone, which can feel intimidating.”
+Along with being aware of the role your thoughts play, developing a stronger connection with something greater will also help prepare you for what’s ahead.
+“When we acknowledge that there’s something larger than ourselves that we can call on for support, it’s a wonderful thing,” Ludwig says.
+“Strengthening your faith—and trusting it—helps confirm you don’t have to face change alone, which can feel intimidating.”

 What “nurturing your spirituality” means for you could be anything from praying and meditating to going for a long run or making pottery.
 “It’s whatever inspires a sense of reverence for something greater than yourself,” she says.